 With Classical Music, we need to fundamentally change our thinking to understand that:

 • People want to be involved with Classical Music.
-When they have something to be involved with, then they become ENGAGED.
-In so doing, they become an AUDIENCE.
+When they have something to be involved with, then they take ownership of the EXPERIENCE.
+In so doing, they become ENGAGED.

 • People love to go on journeys of DISCOVERY: to walk over the next hill to see what’s there.
 To get there, they need to see the road in front of them.
 If we give them a map and some pictures, they will happily set out on that journey.
 This is the art of STORYTELLING.